dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - After wiring up this "use the proper parent SHA" logic, rerunning my integration test succeeded, and I moved on to implementing the 'update' mechanism which was much simpler since it didn't involve the same tagging process needed during the 'draft' stage; a quick integration test showed it worked as expected
 - At this point, my action was feature complete!
 It met all my initial requirements
 - Now it was time to go back and have a second look at the perfomance issues I'd created along the way

+# (the making of) syndicate: performance problem no.1: too many commits
 - The first one I decided to tackle was the "this action generates too many commits" issue
 - I decided to ensure each use of the action generated at most one commit, by deferring the 'mark as syndicated' logic to the end of the overall action and applying it across the entire set of posts and silos as needed
 - There were two main challenges to this: the first was properly collating the results of syndicating to all specified silos so I could determine which posts needed tagging for which silos; the second was the batch commit itself